charleshamesse/bunker-dvi-dataset/docs/sequences.md

 Bottom: light blue: Deg-Geo-1, orange: Deg-Geo-2*

 These sequences are the ones used for the actual evaluation of algorithms.
-We propose two *regular* sequences (*Reg-\**), two sequences with degenerate visual features (dynamic scenes and lights turned off and on, *Deg-Vis-\**), and two sequences with degenerate geometrical features (recording only the ground plane or a wall, *Deg-Geo-\**).
+We propose two regular sequences (decent lighting and stable features, *Reg-\**), two sequences with degenerate visual features (dynamic scenes and lights turned off and on, *Deg-Vis-\**), and two sequences with degenerate geometrical features (recording only the ground plane or a wall, *Deg-Geo-\**).

 | Name | Description | Length [m] | Duration [s] |
 |:-----|:------------|:---|:---|